Retail Company Mission Statements With Religious Values

 The Hobby Lobby Mission to Honor the Lord

 Hobby Lobby’s founder David Green openly and unapologetically leads his company based on his own Christian beliefs.
 The Hobby Lobby mission statement makes direct reference to Christian principles, and clearly intends to align all stakeholders with biblical principles.
 Green demonstrates his personal commitment to his Christian-based business by keeping his retail stores closed on Sundays.
 In 2012, Green also launched a Freedom of Religion based lawsuit against the U.S. government in protest over the requirement to provide insurance coverage for “emergency contraceptives,” which is against his religion.

 Retail Unto Others As You Would Like JCPenney to Retail Unto You

 The son of a minister, James Cash Penney believed strongly in the philosophy of The Golden Rule.
 So it's no wonder that one of his first retail jobs was as a clerk in a store with the same name—The Golden Rule.
-It was his belief in the the Golden Rule philosophy that allowed Penney to flourish with that company, and rise quickly from stock clerk to owner-partner in that retail company.
+It was his belief in the Golden Rule philosophy that allowed Penney to flourish, and rise quickly from stock clerk to owner-partner in the same company.